 Vice Chairman of First Chicago NBD Corporation and President of The First National Bank of Chicago, Chicago, IL (1995-present).
-In 1995, Mr. Vitale served as Senior Risk Management Officer.
+In 1995, Mr. Vitale served as Senior Risk Management

+Mr. Vitale served as Senior Risk Management Officer.
 He previously served as Vice Chairman (1993-1995) of The First National Bank of Chicago and First Chicago Corporation, Chicago, IL and as Executive Vice President of First Chicago Corporation (1986-1993).
-Mr. Vitale is a director of First Chicago Investment

-Management Company, Chicago, IL and a Trustee of the Illinois Institute of Technology.
+Mr. Vitale is a director of First Chicago Investment Management Company, Chicago, IL and a Trustee of the Illinois Institute of Technology.